Introduction

 Step 1: Create a New Android Project

-4. Be patient!
+- Be patient!
 It could take a few minutes to set up your first app.
 It will also install the missing SDK components, if any.
 Watch the "progress bar" at the bottom status bar and Zzzzzzzzz......
 If you see "2 processes running", you can click on it to see the details.
 Once the progress bar indicates completion, a working hello-world app is created by default.
-This may take more than 5 minutes to complete!!!
+This may take more than 5 minutes to complete for the first run!!!

 Step 2: Setup Emulator (aka Android Virtual Device or AVD)